Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Recommendations to the Practitioner

 To think about the sign of the coefficient of interest, the practitioner may compare different economic theories or analyze previous empirical results using different datasets.
 Do they agree about the direction of the true effect?
 If so, Assumption \ref{AsPosEff} is plausible.

 To think about the sign of the correlation between the measurement error terms, the practitioner must, once more, think about the causes of the measurement error.
 If it is hard to collect high-quality data on some regions, then Assumption \ref{AsNonClassical} is plausible.
-If measurement error is due to different modeling choices, then Assumption \ref{AsNonClassical} may not be plausible. \begin{enumerate} \item If the practitioner believes that Assumptions \ref{AsPosEff} and \ref{AsNonClassical} are plausible, then proceed with the method described in Section \ref{Sidentification}.
+If measurement error is due to different modeling choices, then Assumption \ref{AsNonClassical} may not be plausible.